metno/anemoi-regional-tutorial/tutorial/getting-started-on-lumi.markdown

 contain the dependencies required by the specific version of the code base that you have checked out.
 It is therefore good practice to devise a naming scheme for your containers.

-## Setting up Anemoi and aifs-mono
+## Setting up a virtual environent

 We did not include aifs-mono in the container above.
 This is because you will likely work a lot with this repository when configuring your training runs.
 Since it is a hassle to rebuild containers everytime we change